chambies2015/OmniTrackr/README.md

 ## Testing

-OmniTrackr includes a comprehensive test suite to ensure functionality remains intact during development.
+OmniTrackr includes a comprehensive test suite with **83 tests** covering all major functionality to ensure reliability and prevent regressions during development.

 ### Running Tests